 - moderate numeracy and English literacy skills

-- moderate computer skills, an internet-enabled computer and access to an internet-enabled computer (see IT requirements)
+- moderate computer skills, an internet-enabled computer and access to an internet-enabled computer IT Requirements (above).

 - to be working in a job role that provides sufficient opportunity to develop competency and complete the assessment requirements.

-UNE Partnerships will provide Direct Credit Transfer to students who can supply a relevant and current Statement of Attainment issued by another RTO under the AQF for one or more units of competency that fit within the packaging rules of that qualification.
+UNE Partnerships recognises the qualifications and statements of attainment issued by other Registered Training Organisations.
+Credit will be given to students who can supply a Statement of Attainment issued by another RTO under the AQF for one or more units of competency that fit within the packaging rules of that qualification.

 UNE Partnerships views with the greatest concern the action of a student who acts dishonestly or improperly in connection with assessment and will investigate such action.